tuo/tuo.github.io/_posts/2022-06-12-nestjs-prisma-dockerfile-optimize-en.md

 > Prisma Client uses a query engine to run queries against the database.
 This query engine is downloaded when prisma generate is invoked and stored in the output path together with the generated Client.

-The query engine is compiled and built on a different platform to achieve better performance.
+The query engine is tailed to be compiled and built on that platform to achieve better performance.

 > It is named query-engine-PLATFORM or libquery_engine-PLATFORM where PLATFORM corresponds to the name of a compile target.
 Query engine file extensions depend on the platform as well.
 As an example, if the query engine must run on a Darwin operating system such as macOS Intel, it is called libquery_engine-darwin.dylib.node or query-engine-darwin